 We all want to find love but sometimes we get lost.
 We find ourselves in relationships that are a wrong fit.
 We label it as ‘complicated’ or we find ourselves dating the same type of men who are not good for us instead of admitting that it’s just not working.
 After repeating our patterns we don’t know what a normal, healthy relationship is.
 How do we really know if he is the right guy for us?
-Should I stay or should I go?
+Should you stay or should you go?

 I found myself dating the same type of person three times in a row over two years who was not good for me.
 After that experience of dead-end relationships, I developed a self-awareness compass to guide me during dating that led me to say I do to my fiancée.

-Your relationship is anxiety free
+Your relationship is anxiety free with the right guy

 Everyone says relationships take work but sometimes they can be too much work.
 It becomes difficult and you become frustrated he’s not meeting your needs.
 You see him only on weekends when he’s got time.
 He says he wants to be with you but also be able to do his own thing so he communicates only through text.
 You’re not sure where you stand with him and he avoids discussing any future with you.
 Your relationship is unsatisfying for many reasons but primarily because you’re putting more effort into it than you are enjoying being with him.